viswesr/EnergyMicro-Peripheral-Library/Device/ReadMe-EnergyMicro.txt

 ================ Licenses ====================================================

-See the top of each file for SW license.
-Basically you are free to use the Energy Micro code for any project using our devices.
-Part of the CMSIS library is copyrighted by ARM Inc. See "License.doc" for ARM's CMSIS license.
+See the top of each file for software license.
+The complete CMSIS folder and libraries is copyrighted by ARM Ltd. See the file CMSIS/CMSIS END USER LICENSE AGREEMENT.pdf for ARM's CMSIS license.

 ================ Software updates ============================================